Why Job Security Feels Like a Myth

 How Modern Systems Created This

-Shareholder primacy has made employees an expense to minimize rather than an asset to develop.
+The shift toward shareholder-value governance has increased pressure on companies to reduce labor costs, often through layoffs, outsourcing, or automation, even during profitable periods.
 When the primary corporate obligation is to shareholders, workers are just a cost line.
 Reducing that line boosts profits.
-The incentive structure systematically devalues employment stability.
+The incentive structure devalues employment stability.

 Quarterly earnings pressure creates short-term thinking.
 Executives focused on the next quarter have little incentive to invest in long-term workforce stability.
 Layoffs can immediately improve numbers.
 The costs, lost knowledge, damaged morale, reduced capability, show up later, when different executives may be in charge.